Radar Love

 The single version of "Radar Love" became their first international hit, reaching No. 9 on the Record World chart, No. 10 on Cash Box, and No. 13 on the Billboard Hot 100 in the United States.
-It hit the top 10 in many countries, including the United Kingdom singles chart, Canada, Australia, Germany, and Spain.
+It hit the top 10 in many countries, including the UK singles chart, Canada, Australia, Germany, and Spain.

 Lyrics

-The song is written from the point of view of a man who has some sort of psychic connection with his lover — "radar love".
-He senses that she urgently wants him to be with her, and in his haste he drives recklessly, causing a fatal accident, but even in the afterlife the song's narrator and his lover still have radar love.
-The song references Brenda Lee's "Coming On Strong" from 1966 as a "forgotten song".
+The song is written from the point of view of a man driving through the night to reach his lover, who he feels is calling to him through a kind of psychic or telepathic connection known as "radar love."
+The connection gives him a strong sense that she needs him to come home, encouraging him to drive faster despite the dangers of the road.
+As the journey continues, the song combines images of night time driving with radio broadcasts and the feeling that the two lovers are connected despite being physically separated.
+Barry Hay, the song's lyricist, later confirmed that the driver does in fact die in an accident.
+He explained that the idea was influenced by his interest in extrasensory perception (ESP), with the lovers remaining connected even after his death.
+This gives the song a darker meaning beneath its energetic, driving rhythm, as the "radar love" continues into the afterlife.
+The song also references Brenda Lee's 1966 song "Coming On Strong," which is heard as a "forgotten song" on the car radio.
+The reference adds to the song's night time road-trip atmosphere and connects the story to an older pop song.

 Composition

-Like other famous songs of the era — "Highway Star", "Stairway to Heaven", "Bohemian Rhapsody" — "Radar Love" is composed as a suite with several distinctive and quite different sections, although the tonality throughout remains similar.
+Like other famous songs of the era ("Highway Star", "Stairway to Heaven", "Bohemian Rhapsody"), "Radar Love" is composed as a suite with several distinctive and quite different sections, although the tonality throughout remains similar.

 The intro starts with a guitar riff in four separated phrases, consisting respectively of three, three, five and three notes.
 The first phrase is up from C♯ minor with three power chords slightly reminiscent of Deep Purple's "Smoke on the Water".
 The second phrase heads down, the third is up again, higher than the previous, and the fourth leads all down to E major.
 According to Golden Earring bass player Rinus Gerritsen, the intro was inspired by Carlos Santana.

 During the chorus, starting in C♯ minor at 1:20, the band is joined by a brass section.

 Bertus Borgers plays saxophone and Eelco Gelling plays slide guitar.